DataFire/Integrations/integrations/generated/amazonaws_glue/README.md

 * JobRunState `string` (values: STARTING, RUNNING, STOPPING, STOPPED, SUCCEEDED, FAILED)

 ### JobUpdate
 * JobUpdate `object`: Specifies information used to update an existing job.
+Note that the previous job definition will be completely overwritten by this information.
   * AllocatedCapacity [IntegerValue](#integervalue)
   * Command [JobCommand](#jobcommand)
   * Connections [ConnectionsList](#connectionslist)